 - Scholarship Deadline: March 1

-- Eligibility Requirements: Applicants must be high school graduates with an open letter of acceptance to a higher education institution within Idaho’s state boundaries.
+- Eligibility Requirements: High school graduates with open letters of acceptance to higher education institutions within Idaho's state boundaries may apply.

 The Horatio Alger Idaho Scholarship is available to high school seniors living in Idaho who have displayed integrity in overcoming significant adversity to pursue higher education opportunities.

-- Amount Offered: $10,000, paid in annual installments over the course of the student’s undergraduate study period
+- Amount Offered: $10,000, paid in annual installments throughout the student's undergraduate study period

 - Scholarship Deadline: October 25